-Two wins from Lomachenko, Lopez and the like – Taylor confidetn Cully is ready for anyone - Irish Boxing
+Two wins from Lomachenko, Lopez and the like – Taylor confident Cully is ready for anyone - Irish Boxing

 Indeed, the coach revealed Viorel Simion was the fifth-choice opponent going into the Kildare fighter’s last fight.
 It turns out a mouthwatering clash with Jono Carroll and Paul Hyland Jr defeater Maxi Hughes was first on the agenda before the Sean O’Hagan trained fighter got offered a more attractive fight.

-“There were 4 or 5 names to fight Gary, but no one would fight him that is the truth We put offers out there, but they all priced themselves out of the fight – they all were asking for too much money.
+“There were four or five names to fight Gary, but no one would fight him that is the truth We put offers out there, but they all priced themselves out of the fight – they all were asking for too much money.
 Everyone that says they weren’t offered the fight is lying, they were offered and refused it.”

 “So, if there is any opponent out there, give MTK a call we will be delighted to fight.”